How it is doing

-Echo has completed a seismic acquisition campaign and conducted extensive preparations for an upcoming drill programme.
+In 2019, Echo completed a seismic acquisition campaign and conducted extensive preparations for an upcoming drill programme.

-More processing is currently underway for the larger, 790 sq km West Cube of Tapi Aike.
+More processing took place for the larger, 790 square km West Cube of Tapi Aike.

 Santa Cruz Sur asset package

-Echo has also agreed to acquire the Santa Cruz Sur asset package, which will give the company non-operated 70% interests in five blocks which host production adjacent to Tapi Aike.
+Echo in 2019 agreed to acquire the Santa Cruz Sur asset package, giving the company non-operated 70% interests in five blocks which host production adjacent to Tapi Aike.